-Step #1 is to adjust the gang angle.
 First, lift the unit onto the transport wheels, then secure it with the transport lockout bracket.
 Then, use the gang adjustment wrench that’s stored on the unit’s drawbar to adjust the gang angle from 0 to 12 degrees in 3-degree increments.
 Once the desired gang angle is set, replace the gang adjusting bar over the slide plate and use the hair pin clips to secure it.

 Once you’re in the field, set the unit’s working depth with a simple pin and clip system.
 Working depth can vary from 1 – 3 inches (2.54 – 7.63 cm).

-Next, make sure the vertical tillage tool is leveled front to back by using a simple crank mechanism.
+Next, make sure the vertical tillage tool is level front to back by using a simple crank mechanism.
 Turn the crank clockwise to lower the rear of the tool.
 Turn it counter clockwise to raise the rear of the tool.
 You should wait to adjust levelness until after the unit’s working depth has been set in the field.

 Once you’ve set the gang angles, set the depth control, and leveled the unit front to rear, you’re ready to begin operation.
 Remember, it’s very important to have the transport wheels in contact with the ground and have some pressure on them during operation.
 Otherwise, the depth setting you’ve chosen won’t matter.
 The unit will simply till as deeply as it can.